-Construction Activities, SWPPP, and Erosion Control: A stormwater pollution prevention plan (SWPPP) would be prepared for the Project as part of the U.S. Environmental Protection Agency's National Pollutant Discharge Elimination System (NPDES) Multi-Sector General Permit for Storm Water Discharges, and would document the selection, design, and installation of storm water control measures, which could include the following:
+Separate SWPPPs are required for the Campo Wind Facilities and the Boulder Brush Facilities.
+The SWPPPs would be prepared as part of the U.S. Environmental Protection Agency's NPDES Multi-Sector General Permit for Storm Water Discharges, and would document the selection, design, and installation of storm water control measures, which could include the following:

-- Silt fences, straw bales, fiber rolls, sedimentation ponds, and rainfall diversion ditches - Restoration of all temporarily disturbed areas to include recontouring the area; stockpiling and then reapplying topsoil; and reseeding the area with a mixture of native grasses, forbs, and shrubs
+- Silt fences, straw bales, fiber rolls, sedimentation ponds, and rainfall diversion ditches - Restoration of all temporarily disturbed areas to include recontouring the area; stockpiling and then reapplying topsoil; and reseeding the area with a mixture of native grasses, forbs, and shrubs - Installation of silt fences and/or straw bales at road drainage outlets to prevent soil erosion and drainage into watercourses - Strategic placement of stockpiled materials (e.g., debris, excess soil) such that it cannot reach watercourses